+Hammond, K. R. and F. Kern, Teaching Comprehensive Medical Care.
 Cambridge: Harvard University Press, 1959.

-In 1953 the University of Colorado School of Medicine initiated a general medical clinic program to teach fourth year students the technique and philosophy of comprehensive health care--the responsibility for a patient's total health and recognition of the importance of social and psychological factors combined with awareness of preventive techniques.
-The three year study (1954-56) was designed to 1) give the student the maximum possible responsibility for his patients, 2) increase continuity of contact with patients, 3) incorporate preventive techniques in clinical teaching, 4) stress importance of familyinterpersonal relations, and 5) stress the importance of social and psychological problems in medicine.
+In 1953 the University of Colorado School of Medicine initiated a general medical clinic program to teach fourth year students the techniques and philosophy of comprehensive medical care-the responsibility for a patient's total health and recognition of the importance of social and psychological factors combined with awareness of preventive techniques.
+The three year study (1954-56) was designed to (1) give the student the maximum possible responsibility for his patients.
+(2) increase continuity of contact with patients.
+(3) incorporate preventive techniques in clinical teaching, (4) stress importance of family-interpersonal relations, and (5) stress the importance of social and psychological problems in medicine.

 Half of each senior class of 80 was assigned to the program for 24 weeks.
 Equal numbers from each academic third of the class were assigned to experimental and control groups, the GMC program and the usual clinical clerkship.
-Nine dependent variables were examined knowledge, skills, and attitudes in medicine, sociology, and psychology.
+Nine dependent variables were examined-knowledge, skills, and attitudes in medicine, sociology, and psychology.
 Pre- and post-tests on filmed doctor-patient interviews requiring application of knowledge and skill in all areas were administered.
 Students also took medical attitude tests on social aspects of medicine.